 Meaning of Financial Diary and Its Purpose

 The Financial diary is a type of research conducting data collection within a specified group of people on a repeated basis.
 In the RISE project, the financial diaries data collection conducts repeatedly on a weekly basis.
-In our case, the key elements of the financial diaries are income, expense, saving, loan and working hours.
-Based on these financial variables, our field researchers on both locations on a weekly basis record the financial transaction of the respondents.
+In our case, the key elements of the financial diaries are income, expense, savings, loans, and working hours.
+Based on these financial variables, our field researchers in both locations on a weekly basis record the financial transaction of the respondents.

 Background about Finbit App and Its Benefit for the RISE Project

 The tool that we used to collect financial diaries for RISE was SurveyToGo.
-With this survey app L-IFT conducted financial diaries interviews on a bi-weekly basis from August 2019 until February 2021.
+With this survey app, L-IFT conducted financial diaries interviews on a bi-weekly basis from August 2019 until February 2021.
 L-IFT has been using this survey application for numerous diaries projects since 2014.
-However, simultaneously since July 2018, L-IFT has been developing its own application for the purpose of collecting the financial diaries data, fully tailor made to the specific requirements of diaries.
+However, simultaneously since July 2018, L-IFT has been developing its own application for the purpose of collecting the financial diaries data, fully tailor-made to the specific requirements of diaries.
 The application’s name is Finbit.
-Finbit is a technology system comprising of an android app, a data portal and a range of data analysis processing serving both components.
+Finbit is a technology system comprising an android app, a data portal, and a range of data analysis processing serving both components.
 In other words, it’s a financial tracker tool.

-The Finbit app is used for L-IFT projects as a tool for financial diaries data collection and survey as well.
+The Finbit app is used for L-IFT projects as a tool for financial diaries data collection and surveys as well.
 Through the application users easily can record their financial diaries themselves on a daily or regular basis.
-It is also used as a data collection tool for conducting quantitative study (interview based data collection).
-For example, currently, L-IFT is conducting a survey through Finbit app on COVID-19 and Corner Shop projects.
+It is also used as a data collection tool for conducting quantitative studies (interview-based data collection).
+For example, currently, L-IFT is conducting a survey through the Finbit app on COVID-19 and Corner Shop projects.
 The Finbit application has been used in RISE project as well, on a trial basis, interviewing more than 100 refugees since August 2019 (so the RISE project had both SurveyToGo respondents and Finbit respondents).
-Since mid of February 2021 the Finbit application is used as a tool for both those who started with SurveyToGo and those who immediately worked through Finbit.
+Since mid of February 2021, the Finbit application is used as a tool for both those who started with SurveyToGo and those who immediately worked through Finbit.

 In the process of switching the data collection tool from SurveyToGo to Finbit, various actions have been taken.
 They are listed below.